At ESCS, we are excited to continue with the BYOD (“Bring Your Own Device”) approach to integrating electronic learning tools in the classroom.

 Q. What does my student need?

-A. Students in grades 3 – 7 are required to have an Apple iOS device (iPad) with a minimum of 16GB of memory.
-Students in 8th grade (Class of 2016) will be allowed to use whatever device they may already have (including Android, Windows, or Apple – see below).
+A. Students in grades 3 – 8 are required to have an Apple iOS device (iPad) with a minimum of 16GB of memory (2018-2019).
 Many families already have an Apple device their student can use.
-Many families are planning to purchase a new device for their student (additional considerations below).
+Families planning to purchase a new device for their student should read bellow before making their purchase considerations.
 If you cannot purchase a new iPad for your student, we do have a limited number of iPads reserved for general student use.